-Fill a laundry basket or two with an assortment of dress-ups, hats, coats, gloves, jewellery, fairy wings, whatever you can find.
+Fill a laundry basket or two with an assortment of dress-ups, hats, coats, gloves, jewelry, fairy wings, whatever you can find.
 On the count of 3, have the children rush to the wardrobe and create an outfit within 2 minutes.
 For safety, have just a few children playing at a time.
-You can award points for each outfit, or take a photo and at the end hand out prizes for ‘most original’, ‘most unusual use of an item’, ‘most colourful’, etc, or simply get the kids enjoy creating their outfits without the competition element.
+You can award points for each outfit, or take a photo and at the end hand out prizes for ‘most original’, ‘most unusual use of an item’, ‘most colorful’, etc, or simply get the kids to enjoy creating their outfits without the competition element.
 This game is also a fun intro to running a fashion parade.

 Charades or Pictionary

 You probably played charades in your childhood, and it’s a fabulous game to introduce to a new audience.
-Children take turns to act out a movie, book or TV show, without saying any words, and the other children have to guess the title.
+Children take turns to act out a movie, book, or TV show, without saying any words, and the other children have to guess the title.
 The child who correctly guesses then takes their turn as the actor.

-Older children may like to think up their own titles, but for younger kids you can get them to pick a card with a title written on it.
+Older children may like to think up their own titles, but for younger kids, you can get them to pick a card with a title written on it.
 You can make these up before the party with the assistance of your child.

 There are particular types of movements the actor can do to represent ‘movie’, ‘book’, ‘one word’, ‘first syllable’ etc, so it’s good to run through those with the kids first (check out YouTube if you’re unfamiliar with these).
 You might help the kids with the first few rounds until they get the hang of it, but once they do, the game can go on for as long as their imaginations let them.